0xDot-mal/0xDot-mal/README.md

 **`Intersted in malware developement(Cybersecurity) _ web-development _ Software Developement`**
 **`ofc i genereated this using chatgpt duh👍👌`**

-As a seasoned professional, I bring a wealth of expertise in cybersecurity, malware development, web development, and software engineering.
+I bring a wealth of expertise in cybersecurity, malware development, web development, and software engineering.
 My passion lies in creating secure, efficient solutions that drive innovation and enhance user experiences.
-With a strong analytical mindset and a commitment to continuous learning, I thrive in dynamic environments where I can contribute my skills to impactful projects.You can also check my <a href="https://www.youtube.com/channel/UC8haN0hOVjsV8FPpJBi4IFQ?">youtube</a> channel you know..
+With a strong analytical mindset and a commitment to continuous learning, I thrive in dynamic environments where I can contribute my skills to impactful projects.You can also check my <a href="https://www.youtube.com/channel/UC8haN0hOVjsV8FPpJBi4IFQ?">youtube</a> channel I doesn't content right now and if you check the channel you'll realise that there nothing related to programming/coding It's because my potato pc🔥 can only record using xbox-game-bar so I can't do something really although I tried to record using obs-studio but the quality was so bad and the quality of the video is probably 144p10 since it was cutting clips as images instead of videos for some other reasons.
+Also , erm..
+I wanna say if i would make a goal to myself it would probably be making a useful project or repos that actually help developers and anyone else.

 <p align="left">
     <a href="https://www.youtube.com/channel/UC8haN0hOVjsV8FPpJBi4IFQ?sub_confirmation=1">